bips-hb/ConNIS/README.md

 ```

 Using the “Bonferroni-Holm” correction with $\alpha=0.05$ for multiple
-testing problem ConNIS declared the follwing 12 genes as essential:
+testing adjustment ConNIS declared the follwing 12 genes as essential:

 ``` r
 results_ConNIS %>% filter(p.adjust(p_value, "BH") <= 0.05)